watertightai/worktest-citations-pipeline/README.md

 explicitly analyze how your approach addresses each gate, and document the tradeoffs you made.

-**Our Advice**: Sometimes the only way to ensure you're catching problems is to
+**Our Advice**: Sometimes the only way to ensure you're catching problems is to spend a lot of time reading through the data and the questions you generate.
+Don't be afraid to grind!

 ## Evaluation